Baduit/ScriptCaller/README.md

 * get one of the stored value

 ## How does it work?
-It read a ruby file and extract the name of the classes and functions, then it create an intermediate ruby script in order to be able to have a communication between the C++ executable and the script ruby, then it start in a thread the script.
-The C++ programme can call the script by telling him which functions/object/classes to use/create with the arguments and then the script send the response.
+It reads a ruby file and extracts the name of the classes and functions, then it creates an intermediate ruby script in order to be able to have a communication between the C++ executable and the script ruby, then it starts in a thread the script.
+The C++ programme can call the script by telling him which functions/object/classes to use/create with the arguments and then the script sends the response.

 ## How to install it
 This is a header only library, so you just need to include the header in the folder __src__ (but not need to include the files from the folder test)

 ## The tests
 ### Description
-The current tests are very basic and does not show the error handling but it show that a normal utilisation of the library works fine, i will probably add more tests in the future and if you want to, feel free to contribute.
+The current tests are very basic and does not show the error handling but it shows that a normal utilisation of the library works fine, i will probably add more tests in the future and if you want to, feel free to contribute.
 I only ran the test on my computer with the ubuntu bash of windows 10.
-For the moment the code should not work on windows because i use named pipe and the system calls are différent on windows.
+For the moment the code should not work on windows because i use named pipe and the system calls are different on windows.

 ### Run the tests
 In order to run the test on linux: